Disturbia (song): Synopsis and reception

 The music video for "Disturbia" begins in a surrealistic, circus-like torture chamber where Rihanna is seen dressed in black, wearing dark make-up and long black nails while she presses the keys of a big dark piano and looks into the camera.
-As the song starts different images of Rihanna are shown.
+As the song starts, a series of images of Rihanna are shown.
 In one of the scenes, she is seen imprisoned wearing lenses that make it look as if her eyes have rolled into the back of her head.
-Rihanna stays in the prison with two men watching on her from both sides.
+Rihanna stays in the prison with two guards watching on her from both sides.
 Other scenes include Rihanna sitting on a throne chair and singing the song, while two strange women (one is played by American drag queen Detox Icunt) surround her.
 Then, multiple people around her are holding her in front of a gas chamber.
-As the chorus starts, Rihanna is seen tied up in a bed from which she can't escape.
-During the song's bridge, Rihanna and her dancers perform a Thriller-esque dance routine.
+During the first chorus, Rihanna is seen tied to a bed from which she can't escape.
+In the next scene, Rihanna and her dancers perform a Thriller-esque dance routine.
 As the second verse starts, Rihanna is seen holding a column and fire is around her.
 As the song continues, Rihanna drags a man doll around a metal web.
-In the second chorus, she wears metal spines while tarantulas are all over her body.
-Also her hands are being stuck in the wall and her legs in the floor creating a disturbing and shocking image for the viewers.
-In the later scene, Rihanna is in a very tiny room, with her hands and legs being tied up.
-The video ends with Rihanna turning around in her chair.
+In the second chorus, she is in a room where her hands are stuck in the wall and her legs in the floor; she is wearing a leotard made out of barbed wire, while tarantulas crawl all over her body.
+During the bridge, Rihanna is in a very tiny room, with her hands and legs chained up from which she can't escape.
+The video ends with Rihanna turning around in her chair whilst looking into the camera.

 According to Tamar Anitai from MTV Buzzworthy, "Disturbia" is "yin to the yang of Chris Brown's 'Wall to Wall' which features creepy-crawly chicks climbing the walls in latex."
-He later, listed the video at number five on the "Buzzworthy's Top 5 Most Paranoid Music Videos" stating: "In Rihanna's 'Disturbia' video, obsession manifests itself in freaky-deaky tarantulas, wigs, wolves, and a creepy dude in an eye patch.
+She later listed the video at number five on the "Buzzworthy's Top 5 Most Paranoid Music Videos" stating: "In Rihanna's 'Disturbia' video, obsession manifests itself in freaky-deaky tarantulas, wigs, wolves, and a creepy dude in an eye patch.
 And S&M-y corsets.
 Paranoia never looked so supernaturally sexy!".
 Simon Vozick-Levinson from Entertainment Weekly also reviewed the video commenting: "It looks like she accidentally wandered into Nine Inch Nails' 'Closer' video, or else some sort of freaky Victorian mental hospital".
 He later continued saying that the video is not what he expected from a dance-pop song, but that "it's also cool that Rihanna is trying something new."
 Jillian Mapes of Billboard wrote that in the video, Rihanna created "a memorable and edgy image akin more to Marilyn Manson than her Top 40 colleagues."
 The video was voted the sixth-best music video of the 2000s in a Billboard poll.